-The Dating Game was a popular American TV show.
+The Dating Game was a popular TV show in the 1960s and 1970s.
 The concept was simple.
-Three men tried to win a date with a woman by impressing her with answers to her questions.
-(Sometimes it was three women trying to win a date with a guy.)
-There was one catch: the men were hidden from the woman’s view and she knew nothing about them other than the sound of their voices and the answers they gave.
-The ensuing back and forth was frequently amusing, particularly because neither side was completely sure about the other.
+Three contestants tried to win a date with a man or woman by impressing him or her with their answers to question.
+The contestants were hidden and the person asking the questions knew nothing about them other than the sound of their voices and the answers they gave.

 However, what about the following date: 11/10/09?
 It could be 11 October 2009 or 10 November 2009.
 To complicate matters further, International Standard ISO 8601 (with which the Chinese dating system agrees) follows the order: year-month-day.
 While the year is usually written with four digits, it is sometimes written with only two.
 Thus, the example immediately above could also mean 9 October 2011.